Key takeaways

 Children with Medicaid already had coverage for dental care in Maryland, as is the case nationwide.
 And Maryland did implement a program in 2019 to provide dental benefits to Maryland residents age 21-64 who were dually enrolled in Medicaid and Medicare (ie, they are disabled and have low incomes and low assets).
 But the state estimated that fewer than 39,000 people would be eligible for benefits under that program.
 Under HB6/SB150, a far larger population of low-income residents gained access to dental care starting in 2023.

-Medicaid enrollment in Maryland has grown significantly in the last few years.
-From late 2013 to late 2022, total enrollment in Maryland’s Medicaid/CHIP grew by 95%.
-Total Medicaid/CHIP enrollment was 1,673,179 as of November 2022.
+Medicaid enrollment in Maryland has grown significantly over the last several years.
+From late 2013 to early 2024, total enrollment in Maryland’s Medicaid/CHIP grew by 88%.8

 There are currently nine health insurance carriers that participate in Maryland’s Medicaid Managed Care program: